Overview of Terminating Parental Rights

 If you do not know where the other parent is, the judge will expect you to do everything you can possibly do to find the parent.
 This includes checking with mutual friends, their family, their employer, looking for the person online or through email, etc. If you still cannot find the other parent, you can ask the judge’s permission to post a notice in a newspaper instead.
 Judges do not allow this unless you have really tried everything you can think of to find the other parent without any luck.

-If the judge allows you to post a notice in a newspaper, you will have to publish a notice for 4 weeks, mail the papers to the parent’s last known address, AND ALSO have the parent’s nearest known relative living in Nevada served in person with the papers.
+If the judge allows you to post a notice in a newspaper, you will have to publish a notice for 4 weeks AND ALSO have the parent’s nearest known relative living in Nevada served in person with the papers.

 Terminating someone’s parental rights is a very serious matter.
 It is a good idea to have a lawyer help you since there are complicated laws and procedures that have to be followed.
 You can learn where to find an attorney on the Lawyers & Legal Help page.